terrestrial-io/iOSFrameworkRepo/README.md

 ### Carthage

-Terrestrial is available through [Carthage](http://cocoapods.org).
+Terrestrial is available through [Carthage](https://github.com/Carthage/Carthage).
 To install it, simply add the following line to your Cartfile:

 ```ruby
 github "terrestrial-io/iOSFrameworkRepo"
 ```
-Not that the framework will be copied to the search path `$(PROJECT_DIR)/Carthage/Checkouts/iOSFramework/`
+Note that the framework search path will be `$(PROJECT_DIR)/Carthage/Checkouts/iOSFramework/`

 ## Author